dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 $$\sigma_R^2,\sigma_{\tau R}^2,Var,Cov_1,Cov_2,Cov_3$$

-This is the same number of variance component parameters as in the DBMH model, which should not be a surprise since one is modeling the data with equivalent models.
+This is the same number of variance component parameters as in the DBM model, which should not be a surprise since one is modeling the data with equivalent models.
 The Obuchowski and Rockette model \@ref(eq:ORModel) "looks" simpler because four covariance terms are encapsulated in the $\epsilon$ term.
 As with the singe-reader multiple-treatment model, the covariance matrix is assumed to be independent of treatment or reader, as allowing treatment and reader dependencies would greatly increase the number of parameters that would need to be estimated.

 *It is implicit in the Obuchowski-Rockette model that the $Var$, $Cov_1$, Cov_2$, and $Cov_3$,  estimates need to be averaged over all applicable treatment-reader combinations.*